centreon/centreon-documentation/en/monitoring/contacts.md

 * The **Full Name** field contains the name and first name of the user.
 * The **Email** and **Pager** fields contain respectively the e-mail address and the telephone number of the user (in the case of a notification by SMS or call for instance).
-* The field **Contact template used** allows us to link the contact to a Model of contact.
+* The **Contact template used** field allows us to link the contact to a Model of contact.
 * The **Linked to Contact Groups** list associated the contact to one or more groups of contacts.
 * The **Enable Notifications** field allows us to enable the sending of notifications to the user.
 * The **Host / Service Notification Options** field serves to define the statuses to which notifications are sent.
 * The **Host / Service Notification Period** field serves to choose the time period in which notifications are sent.
 * The **Host / Service Notification Command** field serves to choose the notification command to a host or a service.

-.. _autologin:

 ## Centreon authentication